xinhaoyuan/layout-machi/README.md

 ## Use the layout

-Use `local layout = machi.layout.create(name, editor)` to instantiate the layout with an editor object.
+Use `local layout = machi.layout.create(name, editor[, default_cmd])` to instantiate the layout with an editor object.

 `name` can be a string or a function returning a string (see `init.lua` and "Advanced" below).
 This is used for having different actual layout dependent on tags.

 `editor` are used for editing and persisting the layouts.
-`machi.default_editor` can be used, or see below on creating editors.
+You can use the exsiting `machi.default_editor`, or see below on creating editors.
 You can create multiple layouts with different names and share the same editor.

+`default_cmd` is the initial command if no history command exists for the layout.

 ## The layout editor and commands